 This letter is to re-instate a formal request to revise Permit No. SF002RE by updating the Closeout/Closure Plan (CCP) for the LAC Minerals (USA) LLC, Cunningham Hill Mine Reclamation Project.
-On July 22, 2020, the New Mexico Mining and Minerals Division ("MMD") received a Closure/Closeout Plan ("CCP") from John Shomaker & Associates, Inc. on behalf of LAC Minerals (USA) LLC ("LAC").
-Attached is a revision to the July 22, 2020 CCP.
+On October 9, 2020, the New Mexico Mining and Minerals Division ("MMD") received an updated Closure/Closeout Plan ("CCP") from John Shomaker & Associates, Inc. (JSAI) on behalf of LAC Minerals (USA) LLC ("LAC").
+Attached is a revision to the October 9, 2020 CCP.
 The updated and revised CCP details the scope of work for closure/closeout of the Cunningham Hill Mine under the New Mexico Water Quality Act and the New Mexico Mining Act.
-The Cunningham Hill Mine CCP update reflects changes due to ongoing reclamation activities.
+The Cunningham Hill Mine CCP update reflects changes due to ongoing reclamation activities and the request for a pit waiver.